1986 Season

 Bucknell, Colgate, Holy Cross, Lafayette, and Lehigh all moved from I-AA independent status to the Colonial League.
 Both Delaware and Richmond moved from I-AA independent status to the Yankee Conference.

 A number of teams no longer participated in I-AA football.
 Drake, Southeastern Louisiana, and Texas-Arlington all dropped their programs after the 1985 season.
-West Texas A&M dropped from I-AA to Division II.
+West Texas A&M dropped from I-AA to Division II and the Lone Star Conference.

 Florida A&M returned to the MEAC in 1986 after a two-year break as an I-AA independent.
 For the final time, Akron was not listed by the NCAA Handbook.
 Akron moved up to I-A after the 1986 season.